mr-martian/nlparse/README.md

     - [x] the list in ```nlparse/langs```
   - [ ] any other documentation of any kind
     - sorry about that, any one trying to make sense of my code
+    - the syntax rule format is sort of explained in the wiki
 - [ ] maybe possibly someday be able to do things with the parse trees?